SCHRA News

 Applying for Energy Assistance

-We are happy to announce that regular assistance clients can now apply for our Low Income Home Energy Assistance Program on-line!
-Crisis (cut-off) clients must still contact their local office to apply.
+We are happy to announce that clients can now apply for our Low Income Home Energy Assistance Program on-line!
+Please note that the online application is only intended for non-emergency applications at thiss time.

 If your application meets eligibility criteria, you may receive assistance if funds are available.